tomgxz/Kraken/REPORT.md

   - Styling customizability with global and individual element options
   - Custom CSS and JS options
   - Various templates with tags and filters
-  - Accessibility features, including automatic ARIA tags and contrast ratio checks for color
+  - Accessibility features, including automatic ARIA tags and contrast ratio checks for colour
   - Support for screen readers
-  - Ability to change color schemes to match brand identity
+  - Ability to change colour schemes to match brand identity
   - Sign-up forms and privacy policy options
   - Integration with social media feeds